kr4us3r/godot-snake/README.md

 # godot-snake
-The classic snake game except for it's poorly written in Godot Engine with GDScript.
+The classic snake game written (poorly) in Godot Engine with GDScript.

 # Build